Method Engineering and Process Modelling

 He also revealed that the company had further developed and evolved its centrifugal flow model and was investigating developing an electro magnetic model for induction heating/heat treatment.
 The latest project ‘AMAZE’ looks at developing a modern technology to predict the lack of fusion or distortion.

 The objective of the workshop was to illustrate in a practical manner the importance of method engineering and the excellent support provided by process modelling tools.
 Other speakers were: Badarinath Kalkunte of ESI Group, Paul Tennant from Rolls-Royce plc, Will Jeffs from Castings Technology International, Steve Leyland of Uni-Pol Group and Dr Antton Melendez from TECHNALIA.

 Profit From Our Expertise

-Having moved to the AMP in 2006, Cti has continued to develop its facilities and was taken over by the University of Sheffield Advanced Manufacturing Research Centre in 2013.
-The AMRC has a particular focus on assisting the manufacturing industry which means Cti can now take part in many collaborative funded projects through organisations like Innovate UK and EPSRC.
+Having moved to the AMP in 2006, CT has continued to develop its facilities.
+CT can now take part in many collaborative funded projects through organisations like Innovate UK and EPSRC.

 Jackson said: We have witnessed a sharp uptake in demand from small foundries and we have various technology support packages.
 In addition we have an operational facility where we can offer process technology demonstrations, and design and get involved in pre-production of castings in high performance alloys.
 We can also help with the migration of proven designs, materials and manufacturing techniques basically we can help take a company from blue skies thinking to actual production.